shashwatah/jot/README.md

 <br>
 While Obsidian is an excellent knowledge management tool, it proves to be overkill when all I want to do is jot down (pun intended) some notes and manage them locally, plus the GUI can often slow things down.
 Since Obsidian doesn't have a CLI client or an API that can enable the creation of one, I decided to make a fast and lightweight CLI alternative.
 <br>
-Jot is aimed at making the tasks of note creation, and management that can seem tedious on a GUI, blaaaazingly fast⚡.
+Jot is aimed at making note management, that can seem tedious on a GUI, blaaaazingly fast⚡.

 <img alt="Screenshot" src="assets/imgs/jot.png"/>